What Could Brazil Want from China

 Overall, the stability of China’s rapprochement to the United States resulted in a wave of investments that transformed China into the world’s great factory, which had an impact on international power structures and in China’s internal reality.
 Brazil, on the other hand, overlooked by hegemonic powers, depended on endogenous changes to consolidate a status quo of a middle power, and to strengthen its autonomy, but without ascending in the power hierarchy like China did.

 Could a genius of diplomacy or formidable leader have changed our fate?
 Had we had the vision and drive of a statesman like Bismarck, the unitive power of a visionary like Gandhi, or even the charisma of a leader like De Gaulle, would we have been able to build a less peripheral path?
-Perhaps we can find solace in the thought that, at least in the diplomatic plane, we did what we could (and we could count on what intellectual assets we had at our disposal).
+Perhaps we can find solace in the thought that, at least in the diplomatic realm, we did what we could (and we could count on what intellectual assets we had at our disposal).
 Therefore, we can argue for a pardon, as there was little else we could have done to avoid the sidelines of international power politics.